nice-game-hints/machinarium/outskirts/bridge.md

 It seems there isn't enough rods here to reach the top - but there aren't any laying around for you to use, either. ^[Try to make do with what you've got.]

 ## Help me out.
 Climb up a few rungs, then grab the rod beneath you and put it in the hole above your head.
-Repeat this a few times and keep climbing to reach the top, then make the robot grow to reach the bulb.
+Repeat this a few times to reach the top, then stretch up to reach the bulb.

 # What now?
 Have another look at the guard - you've got the bulb, but does your hat actually look like his? ^[The colours are all wrong!]